linkerd/linkerd2/BUILD.md

 ### Generating Helm charts docs

-Whenever a new chart is created, or updated a README should be generated from the chart's values.yml.
+Whenever a new chart is created or updated a README should be generated from the chart's `values.yaml`.
 This can be done by utilizing the bundled [helm-docs](https://github.com/norwoodj/helm-docs) binary.
 For adding additional information, such as specific installation instructions a README template is required to be created.
 Check existing charts for examples.